The Bankrate promise

 How to invest for retirement

-You’ll have several different options when it comes to investing for retirement.
+You’ll have several options when it comes to choosing investments for your retirement portfolio.
 Here are some of the most popular choices:

 - Stocks: Stocks represent an ownership stake in a business.
 You can own individual stocks in retirement accounts, but most people own stocks through diversified mutual funds or ETFs.
 Stocks can be volatile in the short term, but broad stock market indexes such as the S&P 500 have performed well over time.

 - Bonds: Bonds are less volatile than stocks and can help generate income during retirement.
 Most investors shift their portfolios towards bonds as they get closer to retirement age to reduce the risk that comes with owning a stock-heavy portfolio.

 - Mutual funds: Mutual funds are a great way to invest in baskets of stocks and bonds because they allow you to build a diversified portfolio at a low cost.
 You can invest in stock funds and bond funds, as well as balanced funds that hold a combination of both assets.

 - ETFs: ETFs are similar to mutual funds, but they typically come with lower investment minimums and trade throughout the day similar to stocks.
 Pay attention to a fund’s expense ratio before investing.
 These are fees and come directly out of the return you’ll earn, so it’s important to keep them as low as possible.

 Retirement planning is a process everyone should go through as soon as possible to make sure they’re on track to meet their goals.
 Work backwards from where you want to be and how you want to live during retirement to determine what you need to be saving today.
 Be sure to make the most of tax-advantaged retirement accounts and choose investments that reflect your risk profile and ultimate goals.